linsalrob/SRA_Metadata/README.md

 seq 1 30 | parallel ./run_xml.sh {}
 ```

+This command creates a directory called `json` with three subdirectories, one each for `SRA`, `ERA`, `DRA`.
+Within those three directories, there are directories for each run, starting with the first three numbers.
+We use this structure because (a) it mirrors the structure at NCBI and elsewhere, and (b) breaking up the files into multiple subdirectories is much better for your filesystem.
+There are over 1,000,000 files, and so it takes commands like `ls` a long time to read the [inodes](http://www.grymoire.com/Unix/Inodes.html).
+By splitting the files out, we can more readily access and process them.

+> *Tip:* If you have an SRA ID such as `SRR=SRA889255` you can access the appropriate file with, for example, `ls json/${SRR:0:3}/${SRR:0:6}/$SRR.json`.

 This command also creates an *id mapping* file called `srr_sra_ids.tsv` that has two columns, the SRA submission ID (or ERA/DBA ID) and the SRA Run ID.
 The most common association we are looking for is from SRR -> SRA.
 For example, we usually know the SRR IDs associated with a sequence run, and would like to explore the metadata associated with that run.
 Alternatively, we know a sample we would like to get the DNA sequences associated with.
 This mapping provides that connection, and you can quickly look for either a run or a submission using `grep`.

 In addition, we create a file called `XML_validation_errors.txt` that reports any improper XML data that does not match the XML Schema Defintions.

 We now have a directory with all the metadata as json objects that you can analyze in different ways.

+# Download preconverted JSON files

+We strive to make the latest versions of this metadata available for [download from our website](https://edwards.sdsu.edu/data/sra/current.tar.gz).
+That tar archive contains the JSON files, arranged as described above, the SRA -> SRR mapping file, and a README.txt file describing the data.

 # JSON